alexescala/GettingCleaningData/README.md

 # Project description

 The project requested the students to do the following:

 1. Get some data from the following Url https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 2. Create a script to clean the data
+3. Upload the tidy data set to coursera
+4. Create a github repository containing: this ReadMe file, the R script and a Code Book for the dataset.

+The mentioned script should do the following things

 > You should create one R script called run_analysis.R that does the following.
->
 > 1. Merges the training and the test sets to create one data set.
->
 > 2. Extracts only the measurements on the mean and standard deviation for each measurement.
->
 > 3. Uses descriptive activity names to name the activities in the data set
->
 > 4. Appropriately labels the data set with descriptive variable names.
->
 > 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-3. Upload the tidy data set to coursera

-4. Create a github repository containing: this ReadMe file, the R script and a Code Book for the dataset.

 # Tidy dataset